 Galle, situated on the southwestern tip of Sri Lanka, is surprisingly stylish and hip.
 This coastal city was founded in the 16th century by the Portuguese, and further developed in the 17th century by the Dutch.
 The main attraction is Galle Fort, and a sunset walk around it is mesmerizing.

 Kandy, in central Sri Lanka, is the country's second largest city.
 Known for its culture, it was the royal capital of Sinhalese Kings from 1592 to 1815 (when the British took it over).
 The Temple of the Sacred Tooth Relic was built within the royal palace complex and holds a tooth believed to have belonged to the Buddha.

 Spot Wildlife on Safari

 Want to see elephants in the wild?
 You're unlikely to find a better country in the world to do so than Sri Lanka!
 Uda Walawe National Park is the most popular place.
 However, Minneriya National Park is home to one of Asia's greatest wildlife spectacles, known as "The Gathering".
 More than 200 elephants gather in the one spot there during August and September each year!
+Here's a secret though -- nearby Kaudulla is just as good (and cheaper).
 It's possible to hang out with elephants up close at the famous Pinnawala Elephant Orphanage as well, which can be visited on a day trip from Colombo.